guilherme-araujo/biome-workshop-2020/README.md

 ## Production

-Replace front/Dockerfile with front/Dockerfile.prod then run docker-compose up
+Run docker-compose up in strapi/, then after it is runnung, run docker-compose up in front/.
+This will make sure content is pulled by next.js in the front-end correctly.

 ## Troubleshooting